 Exposure therapy is a helpful way to heal from anxiety related to phobias and feared situations, and it is done with thoughtful planning and intent.

-Some of the key components of exposure therapy include:
+Some key components of exposure therapy include:

 • Graded Exposure